 Social Networking as the New Norm

-In this day and age, those who don't have a Facebook account are probably in the minority.
+Do you have a Facebook account?
+If not, you’re probably in the minority.
 In the past few years, thanks to social networks like Facebook, we’re able to cast a wider social net than ever before.

 It used to be that once a person graduated from high school, they’d have to make an effort to keep track of fellow classmates via letters and phone calls.
 Now, we can connect with those old friends and quickly and easily share photos and news with them.
 Excited to announce your engagement or the birth of your first child?
 All you need to do is log in to Facebook to get the word out to your extended network of connections.